jiriks74/Docker-DocumentServer/README.md

 #### This repository is based on the official `Dockerfile` and `docker-compose.yml` files with all the needed files as well

-#### To see how I did it, look [at this comment](https://github.com/ONLYOFFICE/DocumentServer/issues/152#issuecomment-1061902836) - I used this method and put it in `Dockerfile` so you don't have to mess aroud with your system in any weird ways (like in the mentioned comment)

 ## Usage
 #### docker-compose with prebuilt image (recommended)
 - Docker will pull the correct architecture automatically